m-a-hannan/all-git-commands/README.md

 * git pull // pull latest from remote repo
 * git clone // clone repo into a local new directory

-### If your Local branch and remote branch is the same name then you can just do it:
-* git push origin branchName

-### When your local and remote branch name is different then you can just do it:
-* git push origin localBranchName:remoteBranchName
 * cd New Folder // New Folder is a local repo
 * git init // into the New Folder repo. now need to connect with online repo
 * git remote add origin ..link..of..online..GitHub..repo.. // linking between New Folder & repo